apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/alert/telegram.md

 # Telegram

-If you need `Telegram` to alert，please create an alarm instance in warning instance manage dashboard. and choose the `Telegram` plugin
+If you need `Telegram` to alert, please create an alarm instance in warning instance manage dashboard. and choose the `Telegram` plugin

 The configuration example of `Telegram` is as follows: